 Your faculty members all have earned doctorates and have recent experience practicing what they teach.
 At University of the Rockies, both the theory and its practical application are taught.
 Your instructors will enliven your discussions and enhance your feedback with real-world lessons from their workplace experience.

-* The Doctor of Philosophy in Education program is not CAEP**, TEAC or NCATE accredited, which is a requirement for certification in some states, and successful completion of this program by itself does not lead to certification or licensure in any state.
+An online degree from the University of the Rockies does not lead to teacher licensure in any state.
+If you want to become a classroom teacher, contact your state's education authorities prior to enrolling at the University to determine what state-specific requirements you must complete before obtaining your teacher's license.
+University of Rockies graduates will be subject to additional requirements on a state-by-state basis that will include one or more of the following: student teaching or practicum experience, additional coursework, additional testing, or, if the state requires a specific type of degree to seek alternative certification, earning an additional degree.
+None of the University's online education programs are CAEP, TEAC, or NCATE** accredited, which is a requirement for certification in some states.
 Other factors, such as a student's criminal history, may prevent an applicant from obtaining licensure or employment in this field of study.
 All prospective students are advised to visit the Education Resource Organizations Directory (EROD) and to contact the licensing body of the state where they are licensed or intend to obtain licensure to verify that these courses qualify for teacher certification, endorsement, and/or salary benefits in that state prior to enrolling.
 Prospective students are also advised to regularly review the state's policies and procedures relating to licensure as those policies are subject to change.

 ** The Council for the Accreditation of Educator Preparation (CAEP) is the resulting entity from the merger of the Teacher Education Accreditation Council (TEAC) and National Council for Accreditation of Teacher Education (NCATE).